xormenter/Blender-Anno-.cfg-Import-Addon/README.md

 # Blender-Anno-.cfg-Import/Export-Addon
 Allows you to import from Anno (1800) .cfg files, make changes and export it to .cfg again.
 Automatically positions all models, props, particles, decals, subfiles, ifo-blockers, and cf7 blockers in the scene.
 When used with the rdm4 converter and texconv, it will automatically convert .rdm to .glb and .dds to .png for importing.
+Same goes for .fc files and the AnnoFCConverter.
 Also capable of importing/exporting corresponding .ifo and .cf7 (converted from .fc) files.

 # Requirements